Ring Alarm Review

 All Things Considered

-Just don’t expect to get high-tech features, as Ring Alarm is lean when it comes to home automation.
-Ring systems integrate with Amazon Alexa, smart locks, and Z-Wave compatible devices, but that’s it.
-Think of the Ring Alarm as basic intruder protection.
+Just don’t expect cutting-edge features.
+Ring Alarm keeps things simple when it comes to home automation.
+It integrates with Amazon Alexa, smart locks, and Z-Wave–compatible devices, but that’s about the extent of it.
+At its core, Ring Alarm is designed for basic intruder protection rather than advanced smart home control.

 How We Test Security Systems: Our Methodology

-We spend hundreds of hours testing each security system, but the actual process is even longer.
-We start with thorough research of available security systems that meet our high standards — high-quality equipment, reliable monitoring, and strong software and app performance.
+We spend hundreds of hours testing each security system, but the overall process goes well beyond hands-on testing.
+We start with in-depth research to identify security systems that meet our standards for equipment quality, monitoring reliability, and software and app performance.

-Next, we purchase the security systems and install them (or have them installed) in our home.
-This gives us a chance to see how smoothly the installation goes.
-From there, we assess how each security system protects our home.
-During this phase of testing, we try out every component and feature, from the control panel or hub to the security sensors and cameras.
-We also simulate break-ins to see how the systems respond to real-life security threats.
-And if professional monitoring is available, we get a chance to see how quick the response time is.
+Next, we purchase the systems and install them ourselves or have them professionally installed.
+This allows us to evaluate how smooth and intuitive the installation process is.
+From there, we test how effectively each system protects a home.
+We use every component and feature, from the control panel or hub to sensors and cameras, and we simulate break-ins to see how the systems respond to real-world threats.
+When professional monitoring is available, we also evaluate how quickly monitoring centers respond.

 Ring Alarm FAQs